top of page

 When Cyberattacks Become a Patient Safety Crisis

 Recent reporting from WIRED highlights how the Iran-linked hacker group Handala has intensified cyber operations tied to broader geopolitical tensions involving the United States and Israel.
-These attacks are not merely disruptive—they are strategic, coordinated, and increasingly aimed at civilian infrastructure, including healthcare systems.
+These attacks are not merely disruptive; they are strategic, coordinated, and increasingly aimed at civilian infrastructure, including healthcare systems.

-For hospitals, the implications are profound: cyber incidents now carry direct consequences for patient care, operational continuity, and public safety.
+For hospitals, the implications are profound.
+Cyber incidents now carry direct consequences for patient care, operational continuity, and public safety.

 The Evolution of Cyber Threats in Healthcare

+Historically, healthcare cyberattacks focused on monetizing stolen data, such as protected health information (PHI).
 While data theft remains a major concern, the threat landscape has evolved dramatically.

 Modern attackers now prioritize: